Missi Pyle: Career

 Pyle played Jake's elementary school teacher Ms. Pasternak on Two and a Half Men.
-The role was recast in 2009 for undisclosed reasons; however.
+However, the role was recast in 2009 for undisclosed reasons.
 Pyle returned to the series in the same role in 2011 and again in the series finale "Of Course He's Dead" in 2015.

-In 2008, Missi starred in the Broadway play Boeing-Boeing opposite Christine Baranski, Mark Rylance, Greg Germann, Paige Davis and Rebecca Gayheart.
+In 2008, Pyle starred in the Broadway play Boeing-Boeing opposite Christine Baranski, Mark Rylance, Greg Germann, Paige Davis and Rebecca Gayheart.
 The play closed in January 2009.

 Pyle was scheduled to ring the closing bell for the trading day at the New York Stock Exchange on September 29, 2008, to promote Boeing-Boeing, but backed out minutes before the close of trading so as not to associate herself with ending a calamitous day of financial turmoil which resulted in the Dow Jones Industrial Average losing 778 points, the largest point loss ever in a session during the 2008 financial crisis.
 She watched from the floor as an NYSE staffer pushed the button and gaveled the end of trading instead.

 Pyle was part of a country music group with actress Shawnee Smith called Smith & Pyle.
-The two actresses met while filming an ABC comedy pilot titled Traveling in Packs.
+They met while filming an ABC comedy pilot titled Traveling in Packs.
 The band started after Smith invited Pyle to join her in attending the Coachella Valley Music and Arts Festival.
 While stuck in traffic, Pyle talked about her dream to be a rock star and Smith agreed to form a band with her.
 Their first album, "It's OK to Be Happy", was released digitally through iTunes and Amazon.com in July 2008.
 The debut album was recorded in Joshua Tree, California at Rancho De La Luna and was produced by Chris Goss.
 The two actresses have also become business partners and formed their own record label called Urban Prairie Records, under which "It's OK to be Happy" was released.
 According to an interview Smith did with pretty-scary.net in August 2008, a Smith & Pyle television or webisode series might be in the works.
 Smith also mentioned the idea of a series on Fangoria radio with Dee Snider.
 Currently there are three videos posted on YouTube that show the making of the record.
 They also have a 10-minute "making of" video on Vimeo called Smith & Pyle: Desert Sessions.